nxskok/stad29-notes/slides_d29.md

 ## 3 menheal     -0.00967   0.129     -0.0749 9.40e- 1
 ## 4 stress       0.0136    0.00361    3.77   1.85e- 4
 ```
-def

 \end{footnotesize}

-The physical health and stress variables definitely help to predict the number of visits, but {\em with those in the model} we don't need `menheal`.
+The physical health and stress variables initely help to predict the number of visits, but *with those in the model* we don't need `menheal`.
 However, look at prediction of `timedrs` from `menheal` by itself: